test

 Laces come in flat or round construction and some have little silicon dots melted onto them to help keep them from slipping loose.
 Current state-of-the-art for board short laces is a flat, stretchy material with some type of silicon material added.
 These stay tied better as the knot won’t slip.

 Reef’s Lucas 15″ inseam boardshorts left and Reef’s Lucas 21″ boardshorts on the right.
-Length is a matter of style preference,
+Length is a matter of style preference, but you do need some length to protect your thighs from board chafe.

 Length